Targeting functional parameters with semiparametric Bayesian inference: Discussion and conclusion

 The method of Bayesian inference via the $\theta$-augmented model may be used to translate many existing Frequentist tools into a Bayesian setting, provided that the Frequentist estimator is expressed as a functional of the empirical data distribution.
 This is an important advantage as Frequentist estimators need not be motivated by the likelihood function.
-Although we are accustomed to tackling Bayesian inference by firstly analyzing the structure of the sampling distribution/likelihood function, writing it down explicitly as involving the parameter of interest, this mindset can produce less than desirable posterior inference when the likelihood function is known to be misspecified or unavailable.
+Although we are accustomed to tackling Bayesian inference by firstly analyzing the structure of the sampling distribution/likelihood function, writing it down explicitly in terms of the target parameter, this approach can produce less than desirable posterior inference when the likelihood function is misspecified or unavailable.
 However, it could be that the problem has a simple and well accepted Frequentist solution.
 For example, the problem of confounding in treatment effects is typically addressed by inverse probability of treatment (IPT) weighting under a Frequentist framework.
 Application of the $\theta$-augmented model to this type of problem removes the need for correct structuring of the likelihood function.
 Further work is needed to understand and quantify any additional advantages with regards to performance of $\theta$-augmented Bayesian inference compared with likelihood-based Bayesian methods.
-Work remains to demonstrate $\theta$-augmented Bayesian inference with real datasets and under various other settings where an appropriate likelihood function may not exist, which includes the important problem of causal inference.
+Work remains to demonstrate $\theta$-augmented Bayesian inference with real datasets and under various other settings where an appropriate likelihood function may not exist.